 - The SR Research EyeLink 1000 Plus eyetracker allows us to track eye movements while participants are inside the scanner.

-Experiment presentation software
+Experiment presentation hardware and software